 Our afternoon ends with a visit to the Galleria dell’Accademia, where we see Michelangelo’s ‘slaves’ and the international symbol of male beauty, his David.

 This evening, we get to know our group over a glorious meal of Florentine specialties, centered on the most famous la bistecca alla Fiorentina, and its splendid red wines.

 Day 2 -

-The afternoon and evening are yours to explore this charming city, its museums, and/or its wonderful fashion boutiques and artisan shops, as well as its wonderful culinary culture.
-Make sure to ask us for advice!
+The afternoon and evening are yours to explore this charming city, its museums, its wonderful fashion boutiques and artisan shops, and its charming restaurants.
+Don’t forget to ask Professor Lear for his gelato recommendations!

 Day 3 -

 This morning we take the express train to Naples, passing through the hills of central Italy.

 On arrival, we have the first of our Neapolitan meals-pizza in the city that invented it!